daffwt221/homelab-raspberry-network-stack/README.md

 Volume permissions for Grafana and Prometheus are set automatically by the playbook.
 No manual `chown` required.

+Memory limits are set per container in `docker-compose.yml` and tuned for the Pi 2B (1GB RAM).
+Adjust `mem_limit` values if running on different hardware.

 If you don't want the 4get scraper service, remove it from `docker-compose.yml` before running.

 ### Automated provisioning (Ansible)